jon-choi/shopper/README.md

-A full-stack e-commerce website built with Next.js and Sanity, with payment integration from Stripe.
+A full-stack e-commerce website built with Next.js and Sanity, as well as payment integration from Stripe.
 Sanity handles all the data and allows for dynamic management of the entire application, with React/Next fetching data from the content platform.

 This project is deployed on Vercel ---> [Shopper](https://shopper-nine.vercel.app/);

+## Dependencies

+- React.js
+- Next.js
+- Sanity
+- Stripe

 ## Getting Started